• Skip to primary navigation

 Video - How to smoke a Tri-tip steak

-Smoking a tri tip before turning the heat up and grilling it like you normally would gives it a great smoked flavor.
-That's the reason we all bought smokers, to smoke.
+Smoking tri tip steak before turning the heat up and grilling gives it a great smoked flavor.

 Tri-tip steak